 May 31st, 2012 –

-On May 31, 2012, I gave a speech at Congress 2012, the premier Canadian conference of scholars from the humanities and social sciences, explaining how we can use complexity science to better understand the increasingly surprising behavior of our world.
+On May 31, 2012, at Congress 2012, I explained how we can use complexity science to better understand the increasingly surprising behavior of our world.
 See the speech here.

 Catastrophic Dehumanization: the Psychological Dynamics of Severe Conflict